 How do I register my pet with Kane County?

 Your adoption paperwork should include a Certificate of Rabies Vaccination, which among other things, records the date the rabies vaccination was given, your pet’s information, the vaccine brand and lot number, and the administering veterinarian, among other things.
 This certificate must be presented to KCAC, either through the mail or in person, along with the appropriate fee.
-KCAC only accepts payment by personal or cashier’s check.
+KCAC can accept payment by cash, check, debit and credit card (Visa and Master card only) at our facility.
 You may view our fee tables here.

 If applying for a tag by mail, make sure that the address listed on the certificate is correct, and make sure that the certificate indicates a pet’s spay/neuter status correctly.
 You may include additional documentation to prove this status.
 Finally, include a personal or cashier’s check payable to Kane County Animal Control, and mail to 4060 Keslinger Road, Geneva IL 60134.